-1. Improve your cardiovascular fitness
+1. Cycling improves your cardiovascular fitness

 Cycling works just about every muscle in the body, including the heart.
 By cycling uphill, fast or just at a quicker pace than you might on a leisurely Sunday bike ride, you will lower your blood pressure.
 This reduces strain put on the heart, in turn reducing your risk of cardiovascular disease.

-2. Reduce stress levels
+2. Cycling can reduce stress levels

 Riding a bike can be fun!
-Not only does exercise cause your body to produce happy hormones (endorphins), but it’s a great way to forget about the sources of your stress while at the same time getting fit.
+Not only does exercise cause your body to produce happy hormones (endorphins), it’s also a great way to forget about the sources of your stress while at the same time getting fit.

-3. Burn fat and calories
+3. Cycling burns fat and calories

-4. Be active but gentle on joints
+4. Cycling is gentle on your joints

-I see a large number of patients who have severe osteoarthritis of their hips or knees and find high impact types of exercise difficult and painful,” says Andrew Dunn.

-“Cycling is a very safe way for them to remain physically active without aggravating their painful arthritic joints.
+I see a large number of patients who have severe osteoarthritis of their hips or knees and find high impact types of exercise difficult and painful.
+Cycling is a very safe way for them to remain physically active without aggravating their painful arthritic joints.

-In fact, a large number of patients notice an improvement in their arthritis symptoms if they increase the tone and strength in the muscles around a painful arthritic joint.”
+In fact, a large number of patients notice an improvement in their arthritis symptoms if they increase the tone and strength in the muscles around a painful arthritic joint.

 Pedal power is an intense workout for your legs.
 The more cycling you do, the stronger your legs will look and feel.
 You’ll notice this increased strength in everything you do, from climbing stairs to running around the park with the children or grandchildren.

-6. Work the upper body, too
+6. Cycling works your upper body, too

-Other research carried out in the US and around the world shows that ‘adults who increase their physical activity, either in intensity, duration, or frequency, can reduce their risk of developing colon cancer by 30 to 40% relative to those who are sedentary, regardless of body mass index.3
+Other research carried out in the US and around the world shows that ‘adults who increase their physical activity, either in intensity, duration, or frequency, can reduce their risk of developing colon cancer by 30-40% relative to those who are sedentary, regardless of body mass index.3

-8. Builds stamina
+8. Cycling builds stamina

 As with any form of exercise, the more often you cycle the longer you’ll be able to ride for before you feel tired.
 Building stamina is not only really great for your overall fitness, but it also gives a sense of personal achievement, which is important for good mental health.

-9. Helps fight depression
+9. Cycling helps fight depression

 The effects of depression are different for everyone, but what’s common in all those who suffer is that the release of endorphins can be very beneficial.
 Cycling is a great way to increase the endorphins in your body, making you feel happier and more positive.

-To find out more call us on 0808 101 0337 or make an online enquiry.
+To find out more call us on 0808 101 0337